Life estate: Uses of a life estate

 In the United States, a life estate is typically used as a tool of an estate planning.
 A life estate can avoid probate and ensure that an intended heir will receive title to real property.
 For example, Al owns a home and desires that Bill inherit it after Al's death.
 Al can effectuate that desire by transferring title to the home to Bill and retaining a life estate in the home.
 Al keeps a life estate and Bill receives a vested fee simple remainder.
 As soon as Al dies, the life estate interest merges with Bill's remainder, and Bill has a fee simple title.
 An advantage of such a transfer is that it makes the use of a will unnecessary and eliminates the need to probate the asset.
 A disadvantage is the small risk of a fraud on the part of beneficiary Bill, if he could easily show in a particular jurisdiction an unfettered fee simple, he could sell the estate prematurely to an innocent purchaser such as when Al is on vacation.
 A second disadvantage to the grantor is that provision for any remainderman (or men) (party C) is irrevocable without the remainderman's consent.
 "Beneficiary deeds" have been statutorily created in some states to address this issue.

-The intestacy laws of certain American states, such as Arkansas Delaware, and Rhode Island limit the surviving spouse's rights (inheritance) to the deceased spouse's real estate to a life estate.
+The intestacy laws of certain American states, limit the surviving spouse's rights (inheritance) to the deceased spouse's real estate to a life estate.
 Louisiana, applying civil law, has a similar default provision in intestate successions called a usufruct, which is only over community property and ends with the earlier of death or remarriage.

 Some American states allow for an enhanced life estate deed, in which the grantor retains the ability to transfer to property to a third party without the consent of the remainderman.
-With this tool, a grantor can use a life estate to avoid probate without giving up the right to sell the real property.
+If the enhanced life estate holder still owns the property at the time he or she dies, and the remaindermen survive the life estate holder, the property automatically passes to the remaindermen outside of probate.
+Enhanced life estate deeds are also sometimes referred to as Lady Bird Deeds.

 The intestacy laws of England and Wales from 1 October 2014 provide for £250,000 (or the whole non-joint estate if less) and 50% of any excess to the spouse, remainder to adult children.
 This abolished the remaining 50% being enjoyed as a life interest which had applied from the 1920s.

 The surviving spouse (and rarely, others) benefit from survivorship of any joint property.

 The arrangement in the first paragraph would in the UK be interpreted as an interest in possession trust and is usually avoided as for inheritance tax is considered 'reservation of benefit' requiring fully backdated sums of annual income tax on whatever market rent ought to have been paid to the legal owner, in England and Wales for continued enjoyment of the asset.